SBecraft/aws-bootcamp-cruddur-2023/journal/week0.md

 - Generating AWS credentials

 ## Cruddur Project Description

+Cruddur is an ephemeral social media micro-blogging platform that allows users to post updates, thoughts, and photos that automatically expire after a period of time, ensuring that personal information and conversations stay relevant and in the moment.
+&NewLine;
+&nbsp;

 [Cruddur Project Business Use Case]https://github.com/SBecraft/aws-bootcamp-cruddur-2023/blob/main/_docs/assets/week-0-assets/Cruddur%20Project%20Description.docx

+## AWS Well-Architected Framework

 ## AWS Setup
 -	Created AWS account and signed in as the Root user.